jolespin/soothsayer/README.md

 * [Denoising Iris dataset + noise attributes with *Clairvoyance*](tutorials/Notebooks/markdown_versions/Denoising_Iris-plus-Noise_with_Clairvoyance/Denoising_Iris-plus-Noise_with_Clairvoyance.md)

 #### Installation:
-Please refer to the [installation manual](install/README.md) for installation details.
+**Please refer to the [installation manual](install/README.md) for installation details.**
+It will make the installation process *much easier* due to all of the dependencies.

 * conda: https://anaconda.org/jolespin/soothsayer